godfreybwaira/shani-ob/README.md

 **Description:**

-`shani-watch` attribute is used to watch for event fired by another HTML element then perform required action.
-One element fire event, another element react to this event.
+`shani-watch` attribute is used to watch for events fired by another HTML element then perform required action.
+One element fire event, another element react to that event.
+You can watch one or more elements separated by comma.

 **Syntax:**